zipvilization/Zipvilization/world/civilization/index.md

 This distinction prevents the territorial hierarchy from becoming a simple leaderboard.

-Solum can determine territorial scale.

-It should not automatically determine every form of power that may later exist.

-A smaller participant may become economically important.
+A smaller Colonist may become important.

-Several smaller territories may cooperate.
+Several smaller Territories may cooperate.

-A large territory may make poor decisions.
+A large Territory may make poor decisions.

-A State may depend on relationships beyond its own boundaries.
+A State may depend on relationships beyond its boundaries.

-A Kingdom may possess scale without possessing consensus.
+A Kingdom may possess scale without possessing influence.

 > **Territory creates capacity.**
 >